 Issue #1: How often will you visit?

 Now, I know this may seem like a silly thing to consider when we’re talking about the perfect age to take kids to Disney World.
 But, it is actually an important factor.
-If this is going to be a once-in-a-lifetime trip, you want your kids to be old enough to remember it.
+If this is going to be a once-in-a-lifetime trip, you want your kids to be old enough to actually remember it.
 In this case, I would recommend waiting until your children are at least 7-8 years old before you go.

 If, however, you plan to visit Disney World more than once before your children are grown, then consider taking them when they are younger.
 The magic is so real for younger kids.
 The look in their eyes when they see their favorite characters or watch the fireworks is priceless.
-We took my son for the first time when he was only 19 months old.
+We took our son for the first time when he was only 19 months old.
 I will never forget the look on his face when he saw Buzz and Woody for the first time.
 While your kids won’t remember their trips during these first few years, you will have special memories to last a lifetime.

 Issue #2: Budget

 Unless you have unlimited funds, you should take into account your family’s budget when deciding how old your kids should be when you take them to Disney World.
-This is because of Disney’s pricing structure.
+This is primarily because of Disney’s pricing structure.
 Children under the age of three are free.
-Kids between the ages of 3-9 pay kids’ prices.
+Kids between the ages of 3-9 pay children’s prices.
 For everyone age 10 and over, you must pay adult prices.
 So, if you are debating between taking your child when they are 9 or 10, definitely go when they are 9.
 It will be much cheaper for you.
 Similarly, going when your youngest is 2 instead of 3 will save you a lot of money.

 Issue #3: Kids’ Personalities